guillaumebrunerie/ultimate-js-mode/README.md

 ------------

 This package is a major mode for editing JS/JSX/TS/TSX files.
-After having used `js2-mode`, `rjsx-mode` and `typescript-mode`, it is the final stop in my search for an ultimate major mode that supports all of those variants of Javascript simultaneously.
+After having used `js2-mode`, `rjsx-mode` and `typescript-mode`, I consider it the final stop in my search for an ultimate major mode that supports all of those variants of Javascript simultaneously.

 I suggest you combine it with LSP mode (or maybe eglot) for a more complete developer experience.
 You may also be interested in my `init.el` and my theme, which you can find at `github.com/guillaumebrunerie/dotfiles`.

 It provides:
-- syntax highlighting, based on tree-sitter with customized grammars and highlighting queries as there are quite a few imperfections in the existing ones
+- syntax highlighting, based on tree-sitter with customized highlighting queries as there are quite a few imperfections in the existing ones
 - indentation, *not* based on tree-sitter (see below) but on js-mode, tweaked to work in a satisfactory way for Typescript/TSX as well
 - electricity for JSX/TSX tags (inspired by RJSX-mode)